ozhanatali/ozhanatali.github.io/_posts/2024-11-04-Simple-Linear-Regression.md

 - a **convex function** is of bowl-shaped function and it cannot have any local minima other than the single global minimum.
 - When you implement gradient descent on a convex function, one nice property is that so long as you're learning rate is chosen appropriately, it will always converge to the global minimum.

+## Normal equation
+Normal equation is an alternative to gradient descent -only for lienar regression which works slower.

 # Refs
 - https://builtin.com/machine-learning/cost-function
 - https://www.kaggle.com/code/mwaseem75/cost-function-for-linear-regression